-- 6) Shall hold a minimum of two (2) office hours per week. - 7) Shall serve as an available aid to the chairs and other commission members in their event and project planning. - Q) Duties of the Student Health Staff Liaison - 1) Shall represent Student Health in the Public and Mental Health Commission. - 2) Shall bring provide the commission with a minimum of one (1) update per month regarding issues Student Health is working to address as well as other observed public health concerns. - 3) Shall note the information and project updates provided by the Public and Mental Health commission and the Student Health Advisory Committee and bring them back to Student Health to discuss them and find ways to utilize Student Health to help address these concerns. - R) Funding Requests for Student Organizations from Public and Mental Health Commission - 1) In order for funding requests to be submitted to PMH Commission, student organizations (OSLs) and boards/commissions/units (BCUs) must attend a minimum of one (1) Public and Mental Health Commission event or meeting throughout the quarter. - 2) Whether funding is given is up to the discretion of the PMH Commission Executive board. - 3) Funding requests must be submitted after the general body meetings and during the Executive meetings shortly after. - Student organizations are highly expected to attend and participate in other PMH Commission events. - 5) Student organizations that receive funding but fail to attend meetings afterwards detrimentally affect the integrity of their organization with future funding requests.
+- 3) Shall maintain good relations with other international student organizations on campus such as CSSA and attend at least two (2) meetings of any of those organizations on campus in total. - 4) Shall contact the office of International Students & Scholars in their event or project planning. - 5) Shall coordinate at least two (2) events or programs per quarter that appeal to the international student community. - 6) Shall provide a weekly report to the commission with project updates and current international student concerns in the community. - Shall advocate for diversity and the inclusivity of international students to the board and UCSB. - 8) Shall hold a minimum of two (2) office hours. - Q) Funding Requests for Student Organizations from Public and Mental Health Commission - 1) In order for funding requests to be submitted to PMH Commission, student organizations (OSLs) and boards/commissions/units (BCUs) must attend a minimum of one (1) Public and Mental Health Commission event or meeting throughout the quarter. - 2) Whether funding is given is up to the discretion of the PMH Commission Executive board. - 3) Funding requests must be submitted 48 hours before the general body meetings. - 4) Student organizations are highly expected to attend and participate in other PMH Commission events.